 • Stage 2, the Child Support Registrar may resolve the conflict.

-Example: One man is named on the birth certificate as the parent, but in an application for child support the other parent indicates that she was in a relationship with another person.
+Example: One person is named on the birth certificate as a parent, but in an application for child support, the birth mother indicates that they were in a relationship with another person at the time of conception.

-Where conflicting information about parentage exists, the court or the Registrar must be told the individual is applying for child support.
+Where conflicting information about parentage exists, the court or the Child Support Registrar must be told that the individual is applying for child support.

-Explanation: If the man named in the application is different to the one named on the birth certificate, and this is made known before the decision is made, a choice must be made about the conflicting information.
-However, if the information is not provided, the decision is made on the basis of the information in the application.
+Explanation: If the individual named as the other parent in the child support application is different to the individual named on the child's birth certificate, Child Support must make a decision about the conflicting information.
+However, if the applicant does not indicate that the other parent is not the individual named on the birth certificate, Child Support will make the decision on the application based on the information in the application.

-Where there is documentary evidence that one person is the parent, but the individual states that another person is the parent the individual must provide documentary evidence of parentage of the person they are nominating.
+Where there is documentary evidence that an individual is the other parent of a child, but the child support applicant states that another individual is in fact the other parent, the applicant must provide documentary evidence confirming that the individual they are naming as the other parent is in fact the other parent.

-In these cases, and in cases where a person is named under the presumption of parentage provisions, an objection may be lodged with Child Support in Services Australia by the person named.
+In these cases, and in cases where an individual is named as a parent under the presumption of parentage provisions, but the named individual disputes that they are the other parent, they may lodge an objection with Child Support.

 Policy reference: FA Guide 3.1.6.20 Presumption of parentage - Stage 2